maxfordham/mxf-code-docs/book/docs/packaging.md

 We can deploy any package onto conda-forge using the staged-recipes repository.

+1. Firstly, push all your changes on the repository you wish to add.
+Create a tag and a release from that tag.
-1. Firstly, fork this repository: https://github.com/conda-forge/staged-recipes/
+2. Then fork this repository: https://github.com/conda-forge/staged-recipes/
-2. Git clone the newly forked repository onto your local PC.
+3. Git clone the newly forked repository onto your local PC.
-3. Then create a meta.yaml file using the python package: https://github.com/conda-incubator/grayskull.
+4. Then create a meta.yaml file using the python package: https://github.com/conda-incubator/grayskull.

 	- Firstly install grayskull.